 The recognition test consisted of 104 trials in total.
 Each of the 13 repeated displays was presented 4 times, twice with the target rotated 90 degrees clockwise and twice anti-clockwise.
 Thirteen novel displays, which were never presented in the search task, were created.
 These novel displays were also presented 4 times, two with the target rotated 90 degrees clockwise and twice anti-clockwise.
 This was to equate for learning within the recognition task.
 The target location for these novel displays were the same as the target locations for the novel displays in the search task to equate for target probability.
 The recognition test was blocked such that each repeated and novel display was presented once before it was presented again.

 On each trial, the display was presented until a response was made.
 Participants pressed the ‘z’ key to indicate whether they had seen the display before during the search task, and the ‘/’ key to indicate that the current display was a novel one.
 Upon response, a confidence rating screen was presented.
 Participants had to indicate their level of confidence in their response, ranging from 1 (‘completely guessing’) to 5 (‘completely confident’).
-Upon response, a blank screen was presented for before the next trial began.
+Upon response, a blank screen was presented for a randomly selected duration between 600 and 800 ms before the next trial began.

 Results